iRaYzEn/.dotfiles/README.md

 for nvim:
 you don't have to do anything
 4. install compton => sudo apt install compton
-5. isntall tmux => sudo apt install tmux
+5. install tmux => sudo apt install tmux

 for zsh && ohmyzsh